PacktPublishing/ASPdotNET-High-Performance/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-There are no code files for chapters 1, 2, 3, 6, 9, and 12 do not have any code files.
+There are no code files for chapters 1, 2, 3, 6, 9, and 12.

 The code will look like the following:
 ```